FimGroup/fim/FeatureList.md

     * generator: for shared resource like listening to a network address
     * connector: for defining the entrypoint of a request

+#### Project entrypoint

+The following apis can be used in projects(for starting container and custom functions)

+* package basicapi
+* components.InitComponent
+* fimcore.NewUseContainer

 # 2. TODO List

 * Timeout for synchronous flow + timeout accumulation when processing each step of the flow